-- Topical Treatments: Creams and ointments that are applied to the skin are able to effectively treat mild to moderate psoriasis.
+- Topical Treatments: Creams and ointments that are applied to the skin are able to effectively treat mild to moderate types.
 Topical treatments may include:

-- Topical Corticosteroids: Powerful anti-inflammatory drugs that are commonly prescribed for treating mild to moderate psoriasis.
+- Topical Corticosteroids: Powerful anti-inflammatory drugs that are commonly prescribed for treating mild to moderate types.
 They suppress the immune system which suppresses cell turnover.